taha-yassine-romdhane/AYA-site-web/DEPLOYMENT.md

 ## Prerequisites

+- A VPS with at least 2GB RAM and 1 CPU core
-- A VPS with Docker and Docker Compose installed
+- Docker and Docker Compose installed on the VPS
-- Git installed on your VPS
+- Git installed on the VPS
+- Domain name: casalogystore.com (already acquired)
 - Basic knowledge of Docker, Docker Compose, and Linux commands

 ## Environment Variables